UC RIVERSIDE Department of Dance

 West African Drum and Dance

-Join host Makeda Kumasi for a free six-week Saturday Zoom Class series in West African Drum and Dance as we engage in strength, wellness and community support that is the Doundounba.
+Join host Makeda Kumasi for the fifth annual free event on West African Drum and Dance as we engage in strength, wellness and community support that is the Doundounba.

 FREE to the public